AESQ Supplier Forum - AS13100 Overview (Audit/Certification Questions)

 |If you have achieved merit with NADCAP can you perform special process audits every two years rather than every year?||No, the maximum time period in between a special process audit is set at 12 months due to the critical nature of such audits.|

-|Does the special process audit (RM13005) have any connection with AS9102 Form-2?||There is no direct link between the RM13005 special process audit and AS9102 Form 2.
-Column 9 of Form 2 is asking if the special process or material sources are approved by the customer if required.
+|Does the special process audit (RM13005) have any connection with AS9102 Form-2?||There is no direct link between RM13005 special process audit and AS9102 Form 2.
+Column 9 of Form 2 is asking if special process or material sources are approved by the customer, if required.
 If customer approval is required for a certain customer, RM13005 special process audit could be a piece of the requirement for approval, which in this case, there would be an indirect link.|

-|How many days do you anticipate the compliance audit to be by the customers?||The same as it is today, it will depend on the type of supplier, their product range, and the number of potential issues / supplier maturity.|
+|How many days do you anticipate the compliance audit to be by the customers?||The same as it is today, it will depend on the type of supplier, their product range and number of potential issues / supplier maturity.|

 |Will there be a published scorecard/audit reports for suppliers available to AESQ members?||There are no plans to do this at this time.|